Peugeot Rifter MPV review

 With a body that leans noticeably in corners, there's little point in pushing the Rifter too hard on country lanes anyway.
-Refrain from mischief, though, and you'll find the steering to be rewardingly accurate and with a real sense of connection to the road; the overall roadholding is just as sound as any other model that shares the Rifter's chassis – the EMP2 platform that can be found under the Citroen C4 Picasso and impressive Peugeot 508 hatchback.
+Refrain from mischief, though, and you'll find the steering to be rewardingly accurate and with a real sense of connection to the road; the overall roadholding is just as sound as any other model that shares the Rifter's chassis – the EMP2 platform that can be found under the Citroen C4 SpaceTourer and impressive Peugeot 508 hatchback.

 Compared to the BlueHDi 130 diesel, the 109bhp PureTech petrol engine feels rather less happy under the weight of the Rifter, although the 128bhp version might be different.
-The latter comes with an eight-speed automatic gearbox in place of the manual offered on others – five-speed for the BlueHDi 75 and 100 and six-speed on the PureTech 110 petrol and BlueHDi 130 diesel.
+The latter comes with an eight-speed automatic gearbox in place of the six-speed manual offered on others.

 Of all the versions we've driven, the diesel automatic impressed us the most, so it’s a bit of a shame it’s no longer available.
-Picking an auto avoids the rather vague gearshift of the manual cars and pulls more convincingly than the ponderous 99bhp version.
+Picking an auto avoids the rather vague gearshift of the manual cars, while the 128bhp diesel pulls more convincingly than the ponderous 99bhp version.
 The heavier engine also seems to improve the Rifter's ride quality – the diesel is less prone to bobbing up and down on uneven surfaces.

 Interior & comfort

 Considering its 'van-with-windows' origins, the Rifter is remarkably comfortable inside.
 Cruising at motorway speeds is surprisingly quiet, with a roar of wind all that reminds you of just how slab-sided and tall this car is.
 The ride is comfortable, too – both on motorways and on slower urban roads.

 It's also plush enough inside to have you considering a career driving vans.
 Although the Rifter is better-equipped than its commercial stablemate, the dashboard and interior design are shared between the two and all is comfortable and easy to use.
 Taking pride of place in the dashboard is Peugeot's i-Cockpit digital instrument panel, and we reckon the Rifter's iteration is the most successful yet – particularly as it seems tailored to suit a high driving position and tall dashboard design, which gives you a clear view over the steering wheel.